TEALSK12/apcsa-public/Unit3/Lesson-316.md

 Truth tables are an important tool, especially for some AP test questions.
 If you are not familiar with truth tables, watch this 5 minute tutorial online (<http://tinyurl.com/mw8ohof>).
-We recommend instructors draw out the &&, ||, and ! truth tables, and maybe do an intermediate example of a two-operator expression, before getting into the De Morgan's law example later in class.
+We recommend instructors draw out the &&, ||, and ! truth tables, and maybe do an intermediate example of a two-operator expression, before getting into the De Morgan’s law example later in class.

 Pacing Guide: Day 1